Academic Performance Index (API)

 Economic Impact Aid

 State categorical funds for districts with concentrations of children who are transient, from low-income families, or need to learn English.
+EIA was eliminated as a state categorical program in 2013 under the state’s new Local Control Funding Formula for financing schools.

 The body of law that regulates education in California.
 Additional regulations affecting education are contained in the California Administrative Code, Titles 5 and 8, the Government Code, and general statutes.